Post 1 of 2 in our Dehumidifier Series

 5. Have I standardized my equipment?

 Today’s manufacturers offer so many different products.
-With so many choices you have to be careful, though.
+With so many choices you need to be careful that you are choosing correctly.

-If you are on the job and need technical help it’s better for you to use the same make and model of equipment.
+If you are on the job and need technical help it’s better for you to stick to the same make and model of equipment.

-“I like to stick with one manufacturer, that way I’m doing the volume with them.
+“I like to stick with one manufacturer, that way I’m doing the volume of my work with them.
 That way if I have a problem I can always call them and say: hey this is what happened,” explained another restoration expert.

 “My point is getting to know someone there--either a vendor or distributor that I can call all the time and say ‘I have this question that needs to be answered,’ and then also having the same pieces of equipment.”